Alpha107/Cognifyz/README.md

 ## Task Overview

 The internship program consists of three levels.
-Each level is designed to enhance your skills progressively.
+Each level is designed to enhance skills progressively.

 ### Level 1 Tasks